codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 And add this after one of the commas:
 `\"mtu\":1440,`

-### Installing on Rancher RKE 2.X
+### Installing Codefresh Runner on Rancher RKE 2.X

-#### Step 1 - Configure the kubelet to work with the runner's StorageClass
+#### Step 1: Configure the kubelet to work with the Runner's StorageClass

-The runner's default StorageClass creates the persistent cache volume from local storage on each node.
-We need to edit the cluster config to allow this.
+Configure the cluster to allow the Runner's default StorageClass to create the persistent cache volume from local storage on each node.

-In the Rancher UI (v2.5.9 and earlier), drill into the target cluster and then click the Edit Cluster button at the top-right.
+1. In the Rancher UI:

+  * For v2.5.9 and earlier, drill into the target cluster, and then click **Edit Cluster** at the top-right.

 {% include image.html
   lightbox="true"
   file="/images/administration/runner/rancher-cluster.png"